Nutrition for Immune System Health main@NISH.groups.io

 Nutrition for Immune System Health (NISH) is an email discussion list with searchable (members-only) web archives for doctors, nurses, public health administrators, researchers and other people concerned about nutrition and immunity.
 In the current COVID-19 crisis, our attention is naturally focused on the role vitamin D supplementation is likely to have in protecting millions of people from serious symptoms, lasting harm and death - and to reduce viral shedding and so the rate at which the infection spreads.
 However, the scope of discussions covers many nutrients and health concerns.
 Gut health and its effects on immunity, inflammation, depression, neurodegeneration etc. are also in scope, since some members have interests and expertise in this closely related field.

-This list is for people with a serious commitment to understanding and facilitating research concerning nutrition and immunity.
-Our members include three PhD and MD vitamin D researchers in the USA and Canada, each with over 15 years experience in the field.
-Our members include two MDs who specialise in immunity and nutrition, in Nigeria and the USA.
-A third MD from Indonesia has published many articles concerning epidemiology, cardiology, diabetes and intensive care.
-Another MD is in general practice in Melbourne, Australia and we have recently been joined by a cardiologist in Hyderabad, India.
-Two nutritionists are members, one a PhD nutritionist in India and the other in Australian researching vitamin D levels, diet and UVB exposure for her PhD.
+This list is for people with a serious commitment to understanding and/or facilitating research concerning nutrition and immunity.
+Our members include seven long-time PhD vitamin D researchers in the USA and Canada, five of whom are MDs and one of whom has with strong connections with Sri Lanka.
+Other MDs include one from Indonesia who has published many articles concerning epidemiology, cardiology, diabetes and intensive care, an MD in general practice in Melbourne, Australia and a cardiologist in Hyderabad, India.
+Two nutritionists are members, one a PhD nutritionist in India and the other in Australia researching vitamin D levels, diet and UVB exposure for her PhD.
 Researcher Henry Lahore, of https://vitamindwiki.com is also member.
 (Please note that https://vitad.org is an unauthorised clone.)

-For general information about vitamin D and COVID-19 please see my http://aminotheory.com/cv19/ pages and other sites linked to from there, including https://vitamindwiki.com and Karl Pfleger's Low Vitamin D Worsens COVID-19 Risk .
-Please also see the Vitamin D UK site, where you can find a link to an excellent late September video on vitamin D and COVID-19: https://vitaminduk.com/2020/09/27/vitamin-d-big-news-about-coronavirus/ , by NISH list member Rufus Greenbaum, with four contributors, including the world's foremost vitamin D researcher, Michael Holick MD.
+For general information about vitamin D and COVID-19 please see my http://aminotheory.com/cv19/ pages and other sites linked to from there, including https://vitamindwiki.com and the Open Letter from 220 MDs and PhDs: https://vitamindforall.org .
+Please also see the Vitamin D UK site, where you can find a link to an excellent late September 2020 video on vitamin D and COVID-19: https://vitaminduk.com/2020/09/27/vitamin-d-big-news-about-coronavirus/ , by NISH list member Rufus Greenbaum, with four contributors, including the world's foremost vitamin D researcher, Michael Holick MD.

 The membership list and discussion archive are confidential to members.
 Views expressed are assumed to be personal and independent of whatever organisations members may be affiliated with.